 3Whilst the expectation is that the new version of the programme will retain the same title as the original version, it is recognised that there may be circumstances where this is not possible, eg in order to meet to local regulatory or statutory requirements.

-The Office of Global Engagement should also be informed of any proposed new programme.
+The Partnership Relations and Projects team within External Relations should also be informed of any proposed new programme.
 For programmes approved for delivery on UNM, other than those subject to professional body accreditation, 'self-accreditation' (comprising QSC receiving information confirming the satisfactory operation of the programme on UNM) must be undertaken before the first cohort of students has completed the programme.

 For more information about programme approvals, please consult the following: